 Meanwhile by rewarding a child for reading/homework you are implicitly the message that reading/learning = a bad thing/worthy of a consolation prize!
 Treat them for trying hard rather than for top marks!

-New SAT-busting reads out in 2019 to keep your child buzzing about books
+New SAT-busting reads to keep your child buzzing about books

 Athan Wilde dreams of flight.
 When his friend, Mr Chen, is murdered, Athan must stop his flying machine from falling into the wrong hands.
 But keeping the machine safe puts his family in terrible danger.
 What will Athan choose – flight or family?
 Perfect for: fans of Philip Pullman or Phillip Reeve